A practical guide to Gorgias webhooks for support automation

 Keeping all your systems in sync

-Your helpdesk rarely works in a vacuum.
+Your helpdesk is the heart of your support, but it's even better when it's synced with your other tools.
 Webhooks can make sure all your different apps are on the same page.
 For instance, when a new Gorgias ticket comes in, a webhook can automatically update that customer’s record in your CRM.
 Now your sales team sees the full support history.
 You could also use it to log support tickets in an analytics tool to get a clearer picture of the entire customer journey.

 Streamlining team communication